Caregiver Self-Assessment Questionnaire

 Abstract: Would you like more information about what personal care and personal assistance services are?
 This article provides a detailed overview of these services.

-- National Criminal Background Check for Employees or Volunteers Providing Care to Children, the Elderly and Disabled: http://www.vsp.state.va.us/downloads/SP-024.pdf This is the criminal background check application for employees or volunteers providing care to children, the elderly and disabled.
+- National Criminal Background Check for Employees or Volunteers Providing Care to Children, the Elderly and Disabled: https://www.vsp.state.va.us/downloads/forms/SP-325-National-Criminal-Record-Request-Employeess-Volunteers-Rev07-01-2019.pdf (Previously SP-24; revised in 2019 to SP-325).
+Use this form to request a Criminal History/Background Check.

 - Virginia Department for Aging and Rehabilitative Services (DARS), Personal Assistance Services: https://www.vadars.org/cbs/pas.htm Personal Assistance Services (PAS) may be provided through DARS to individuals with physical disabilities such as spinal cord injuries, cerebral palsy, or muscular dystrophy, who require assistance from another person to perform non-medical activities of daily living.
 These services might include transferring, bathing, eating, dressing, or other physical activities that the individual could perform if they did not have a physical disability.
 This website provides details about the 3 programs DARS manages.

 Paying for Respite